15 min read

 The shape shuddered.
 One layer peeled back.
 It tumbled into a neat collapse and resolved into a single point of light that held for a second and then went out.

-Relief moved through Julian.
-Relief flooded him, disproportionate to such a small victory.
-He had synthesized from what Theo and Leena and Mateo had already given him.
+Relief moved through Julian, disproportionate to such a small victory.
+He had synthesized from what the others had already given him.
 Theo had named the forced loop.
 Leena had found the problematic node.
 Mateo had distinguished noise from steering signal.
-Julian had listened to all three and stated the framing that made them coherent.
+Ben had noticed that it answered the posture of the request.
+Julian had listened to all four and stated the framing that made them coherent.

 * * *